-Churros are Spain's version of fried dough, also known as Spanish fritters.
+Churros are Spain's version of fried dough.
 They are famous throughout the world and delicious!

 These yummy sticks of fried dough are simple to make: basic versions include little more than flour, water, and salt.
 Churros are amazing when dipped in rich and creamy Spanish hot chocolate or sprinkled with sugar.
 Cinnamon is not a typical topping in Spain, but it is common with Mexican churros.